GaloisInc/HARDENS/README.md

 variety of assurance tools.

 There are three versions of the HARDENS talk:

  1. A [short version summarizing the HARDENS project](docs/HARDENS_HCSS_May_2022.pdf), which was given at HCSS in May 2022.
  2. A [90 minute
     version](docs/HARDENS_Galois_Explaining_RDE_by_Example_May_2022.pdf)
-    which was used to give a presentation at Galois in May 2022 about Rigorous Digital Engienering.
+    which was used to give a presentation at Galois in May 2022 about Rigorous Digital Engineering.
 Friends of Galois attended this talk as well.
  3. A [six hour version that was the final presentation for the entire project to the NRC](docs/HARDENS_NRC_Oct_2022.pdf), given on 12